Webreaper/CentralisedPackageConverter/README.md

 Run the command, passing a folder as the only parameter.
-The tool will scan for all `.csproj` files within that folder tree, gather up a list of all of the versioned references in the projects, and will then remove the versions from the `csproj` file, and write the entries to the `Directory.Packages.props' file.
+The tool will scan for all `.csproj` files within that folder tree, gather up a list of all of the versioned references in the projects, and will then remove the versions from the `csproj` file, and write the entries to the `Directory.Packages.props` file.

 ## Command-line Options